News

 Key differences between Royal ONE and Royal ONE Plus

 • Royal ONE Visa Signature: The no-annual-fee card earns 3x points on purchases with Royal Caribbean, Celebrity, and Silversea, plus 2x points on groceries, gas, and electric vehicle charging and 1x point on other purchases.
 Royal Caribbean Group said it also includes cruise-oriented perks such as priority boarding for Royal Caribbean and Celebrity Cruises, as well as a $100 anniversary reward after qualifying spend.
+The welcome offer is 45,000 points after spending $2,000 during the first 90 days from account opening.

 Shared features across both Visa Signature products